seinecle/codapps/docs/generated-slides/subdir/adding-labels-and-buttons_temp_html.md

 *3.* Give a name to the action and to the button

 //ST: !
-image::Giving-a-name-to-the-action-and-to-the-button.png[align="center",title="Giving a name to the action and to the button"]
+image::https://docs.google.com/drawings/d/e/2PACX-1vT347e9ts2KIIRkgKW8qbEooFp4IexuSyN-vZFBJYGWXzXKQztCdkEbs-HrSzdKIwJU9wEmsEsBu9Iy/pub?w=1434&h=791[align="center",title="Giving a name to the action and to the button"]
-{nbsp} +

 //ST: !
 [NOTE]